pauline-lm/pauline-lm.github.io/_pages/about.md

 More generally, I enjoy science, playing piano & life (random order).

-**For the full description of my Education and Professional experiences, see CV**
+**For the full description of my Education and Professional experiences, please check the CV**

 <!--